Truist Financial Weighs in on GDS Holdings Limited’s Q1 2023 Earnings (NASDAQ:GDS)

-GDS Holdings Limited (NASDAQ:GDS) – Investment analysts at Truist Financial issued their Q1 2023 earnings per share (EPS) estimates for shares of GDS in a research report issued on Tuesday, February 8th.
-Truist Financial analyst G. Miller anticipates that the company will post earnings of ($0.03) per share for the quarter.
+GDS Holdings Limited (NASDAQ:GDS) – Investment analysts at Truist Financial issued their Q1 2023 earnings per share (EPS) estimates for GDS in a note issued to investors on Tuesday, February 8th.
+Truist Financial analyst G. Miller expects that the company will post earnings of ($0.03) per share for the quarter.
 Truist Financial has a “Buy” rating and a $85.00 price objective on the stock.
 Truist Financial also issued estimates for GDS’s Q2 2023 earnings at ($0.03) EPS, Q3 2023 earnings at ($0.05) EPS, Q4 2023 earnings at ($0.04) EPS and FY2023 earnings at ($0.16) EPS.

+GDS has been the subject of a number of other research reports.
+Morgan Stanley raised shares of GDS from an “equal weight” rating to an “overweight” rating and set a $60.00 price objective for the company in a research report on Wednesday.
+Raymond James decreased their target price on shares of GDS from $75.00 to $68.00 and set a “strong-buy” rating for the company in a research report on Monday, January 3rd.
+Zacks Investment Research cut shares of GDS from a “hold” rating to a “sell” rating in a research report on Wednesday, January 5th.
+Finally, Royal Bank of Canada decreased their target price on shares of GDS from $82.00 to $80.00 and set an “outperform” rating for the company in a research report on Friday, November 19th.
+One investment analyst has rated the stock with a sell rating, one has given a hold rating, five have given a buy rating and one has given a strong buy rating to the company.
+Based on data from MarketBeat, the company has an average rating of “Buy” and an average target price of $82.67.

-GDS (NASDAQ:GDS) last issued its quarterly earnings data on Monday, November 15th.
-The company reported ($1.84) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.17) by ($1.67).
-GDS had a negative return on equity of 4.88% and a negative net margin of 16.63%.
-The firm had revenue of $2.06 billion for the quarter, compared to analysts’ expectations of $2.06 billion.
-During the same period in the previous year, the business posted ($0.21) EPS.
-The business’s revenue for the quarter was up 35.2% compared to the same quarter last year.
+GDS (NASDAQ:GDS) last announced its quarterly earnings data on Monday, November 15th.
+The company reported ($1.84) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.17) by ($1.67).
+GDS had a negative net margin of 16.63% and a negative return on equity of 4.88%.
+The business had revenue of $2.06 billion for the quarter, compared to the consensus estimate of $2.06 billion.
+During the same period in the prior year, the company earned ($0.21) EPS.
+GDS’s quarterly revenue was up 35.2% on a year-over-year basis.

+Several large investors have recently modified their holdings of GDS.
+Korea Investment CORP lifted its stake in GDS by 18.3% during the fourth quarter.
+Korea Investment CORP now owns 97,875 shares of the company’s stock valued at $4,616,000 after purchasing an additional 15,156 shares during the last quarter.
+Long Corridor Asset Management Ltd acquired a new stake in GDS during the fourth quarter valued at approximately $259,000.
+Brinker Capital Investments LLC acquired a new stake in GDS during the fourth quarter valued at approximately $848,000.
+Westpac Banking Corp acquired a new stake in GDS during the fourth quarter valued at approximately $1,477,000.
+Finally, LA Financiere DE L Echiquier raised its holdings in shares of GDS by 26.6% during the fourth quarter.
+LA Financiere DE L Echiquier now owns 797,900 shares of the company’s stock valued at $37,629,000 after acquiring an additional 167,500 shares during the period.
+53.92% of the stock is owned by institutional investors.

 GDS Company Profile